mx1001/hardops_manual/docs/csharpen.md

 ![img](img/csharpen/ctest1.png)

-If this sounds like the ssharpen that is because this is the complex version of that tool.
-Created at the same time for a more specific reason.
-Applying modifiers and setting up bevels.
+If this sounds like the [ssharpen](ssharpen.md) that is because this is the complex version of that tool.
+Created at the same time for a more specific reason. **Sharpening / Applying modifiers / Setting up bevels.**

 This may sound strange but it allows for a very itterative forward workflow with boolean based workflows.